gaurabkcutk/readthedocs/docs/source/multiple-experiment.rst

 Flame graph
 ------------

-looking at how time is distributed on various application ridges.
+Looking at how time is distributed on various application ridges.
 Flame graph helps to view the row of various processes time distribution.
 The time process can be navigeted further deeper by clicking on the process time bar in flame graph.

 .. image:: pictures/homeScreen.png